-King County Local Food System Infographics: A fun way to vizualize key parts of King County's Local Food System including success, challenges, climange impacts, and the importance of shopping local.
+King County Local Food System Infographics: A powerful way to visualize key parts of King County's Local Food System including successes, challenges, climate impacts, and the importance of shopping local.

 Principles of a Sustainable and Healthy Food System: A comprehensive set of principles developed by national leaders to support socially, economically and ecologically sustainable food systems that promote health.
 Designed to create a shared platform for systems-wide food policy, this set of principles are a powerful tool for developing a systems understanding of a sustainable food system.

 Shaping the Future of Global Food Systems: A Scenarios Analysis: What will food systems in the future look like?
-Today’s decisions play an important role in determining whether our future food system is based on either unchecked consumption, open-source sustainability, survival of the riches, or local is the new global.
-This report presents these four possible scenarios which may lead to a nutritious and sustainable food system, or not, depending on demand shifts and markets.
+Today’s decisions play an important role in determining whether our future food system is based on either unchecked consumption, open-source sustainability, survival of the richest, or local is the new global.
+This sophisticated report presents these four possible scenarios which may lead to a nutritious and sustainable food system, or not, depending on demand shifts and markets.
+Download the full report.

 King County Local Food Initiative: Designed to build a stronger farm-to-plate pipeline, the Local Food Initiative sets targets and takes bold steps to create a more resilient local food system, and increase access to nutritious, affordable food in underserved communities.
-Explore the Local Food Initiative Report to see the road map design to accomplish these goals.
+Explore the Local Food Initiative Report to see the road map designed to accomplish these goals.
 The report is full of interesting and informative infographics that provide snapshots of our current food system (pg.
 4 and 5) and of a sustainable food system by 2025 (pg.
 IV).
-Check out 2017 Annual Report to see King County’s report card priority actions for the Initiative.
+Check out the most recent Annual Report to see King County’s progress.

-United Nations Sustainable Development Goal 2 - End Hunger: The UN aims to end hunger, achieve food security and improved nutrition, and promote sustainable agriculture by 2030.
+United Nations Sustainable Development Goal 2 - Zero Hunger: The UN aims to end hunger, achieve food security and improved nutrition, and promote sustainable agriculture.
 This aggressive goal provides a policy framework for the world to build towards sustainable food systems.

 How Cities Are Tackling Their Enormous Food Waste Problem: Every day, New York City throws away about 3,000 tons of food, while at the same time nearly 1.5 million New Yorkers don't have enough to eat.
 Globally, about a third of the world's food gets thrown away each year, which is 1.3 billion tons.
 This article reviews a range of strategies that cities are using to reduce food waste and feed people who need it.
 For example, France recently became the world's first country to ban supermarkets from throwing away food.